laurilehmijoki/lauri.lehmijoki.net/en/nerd/_posts/2012-03-22-place-for-everything-everything-in-its-place.markdown

 └––– (other Dropbox directories)
 </code></pre>

-The file _REPOSITORIES.markdown_ is there to remind me of all the possible places where my code can be.
+The file _REPOSITORIES.markdown_ is there to remind me of all the possible places where my code can be located.
+Its a good idea to leave short pieces of documentation after you.
+Writing a few lines of documentation clarifies your thoughts and helps you build the mental map of where everything is.

 <pre><code>$ cat REPOSITORIES.markdown
 # Locations of repositories